An Improved Quantum Algorithm for 3-Tuple Lattice Sieving: Introduction

 The latter problem demands something stronger than $\norm{\vx - \vy - \vz} \leq 1$.
-This slightly increases the required list size~$m$ that ensures existence of $m$ triples with the stronger property, but only by a factor $2^{o(d)}$ (which is negligible for our asymptotic purposes).
-In particular, solving~\Cref{prob:finding-many-3-tuples-relaxed} suffices to solve~\Cref{prob:finding-many-3-tuples} with list size $m \approx 2^{0.1887d}$.
+This slightly increases the required list size~$m$ that ensures $m$ triples with the stronger property exist, but only by a factor~$2^{o(d)}$ as a result of the chosen inner-product conditions (e.g., see~\cite{HK2017} or~\Cref{lem:size-of-Tsol-application} below).
+This factor is negligible for our asymptotic purposes, and allows us to solve~\Cref{prob:finding-many-3-tuples} with list size $m \approx 2^{0.1887 d}$ using an algorithm for~\Cref{prob:finding-many-3-tuples-relaxed}.

 We will find those $m$ triples in~\Cref{prob:finding-many-3-tuples-relaxed} one by one.
-To find one good triple, consider the following approach: \begin{enumerate} \item Create a uniform superposition over all $\vx\in L$, and conditioned on $\vx$ use amplitude amplification to create (in a second register) a superposition over all $\vy\in L$ such that $\langle\vx,\vy\rangle\geq 1/3$. \item Starting from the state of the previous step, conditioned on $\vx,\vy$ use amplitude amplification to create (in a third register) a uniform superposition over all $\vz\in L$ such that $\langle \vx-\vy,\vz\rangle\geq 2/3$, and set a ``flag'' qubit to~1 if such a $\vz$ exists. \end{enumerate} Then use amplitude amplification on top of this two-step procedure to amplify the part of the state where the flag is~1.
+To find one good triple, consider the following approach: \begin{enumerate} \item Create a uniform superposition over all $\vx\in L$, and conditioned on $\vx$ use amplitude amplification to create (in a second register) a superposition over all $\vy\in L$ such that $\innerP{\vx}{\vy}\geq 1/3$. \item Starting from the state of the previous step, conditioned on $\vx,\vy$ use amplitude amplification to create (in a third register) a uniform superposition over all $\vz\in L$ such that $\innerP{\vx-\vy}{\vz}\geq 2/3$, and set a ``flag'' qubit to~1 if such a $\vz$ exists. \end{enumerate} Then use amplitude amplification on top of this two-step procedure to amplify the part of the state where the flag is~1.
 Measuring the resulting state gives us one of the triples $(\vx,\vy,\vz)$ that we want.
 Repeating $\tilde{O}(m)$ times, we will obtain (except with negligibly small error probability) $m$ triples satisfying the stronger property, and hence $m$ new vectors with norm at most~$1$.
 This approach is already better than a basic amplitude amplification on all $m^3$ triples $(\vx,\vy,\vz)$, due to the somewhat surprising properties of ``two-oracle search''~\cite{KLL15twoOracles}.
-However, when executed as stated it will not yet give a faster quantum algorithm than the state of the art.
-The costs of steps~1 and~2 can be seen to be unbalanced, suggesting there may be room for improvement.
+However, when executed as stated, this procedure can be shown to yield an overall runtime of roughly $2^{0.3350d}$ for $m \approx 2^{0.1887 d}$, and therefore does not yet outperform the state-of-the-art quantum runtime $2^{0.3098d}$ from~\cite{CL23} (see~\Cref{sec:overview-algo}).
+The costs of steps~1 and~2 can also be seen to be unbalanced, suggesting there may be room for improvement.